 Answering the big science questions around climate change and the diversity of life requires lots of data, and our researchers can't gather this alone.
 You can help.

-Our citizen science projects invite you to actively contribute to our science research.
+Our citizen science projects invite you to actively contribute to the Museum's science research.
 By recording observations of wildlife, collecting samples, or transcribing handwritten records, you can unlock the potential of our collections and gather vital data for our scientists, helping them to better understand the natural world.

 Anyone can take part - you don’t need special skills or training as we tell you everything you need to know to get involved.
 It’s a fun, free way to enjoy nature while doing a little bit of good in the world.

 Thousands of people across the country take part in our citizen science research and crowdsourcing projects.
 Why not join in?

 Our guides help groups and individuals to develop their own citizen science projects, as well as BioBlitz wildlife recording events.

 Mark up colourful bird specimens to help researchers study how such diversity evolved.

 How do human activities affect the ability of earthworms to create healthy, carbon-rich soils?